gmtev/CodeFlow/README.md

 - Asynchronous operations (sending a greeting upon registration and a goodbye email upon profile deletion using MAILJET).
 - 13 tests written (remove the signals for profile creation which send greeting emails to new users while testing).

-## Required External APIs and Secret Keys
+## Required External APIs and Secret Keys :key:

 The following external API keys and secret keys are required to run this project:
 - **SECRET_KEY**: unavailable in GitHub for safety reasons.